-A “healthy” potato leek soup might seem like an oxymoron, but we’ve managed to tweak a few key ingredients in this classic comfort food to create a healthier option.
-Our version remains a satisfying and delicious recipe while hiding healthier ingredients in the soup pot.
+We’ve managed to tweak a few key ingredients in this classic comfort food to create an option your body will love.
+Our version remains a satisfying and delicious recipe while hiding wholesome ingredients in the soup pot.
 Traditional potato leek soup typically includes russet or Yukon potatoes, heavy cream, and butter.
 It’s also typical in most recipes that the green part of the leek (the part where most of the vitamins and nutrients reside) is tossed in the compost—not so in our version.

-We’ve chosen not only to use a lower-starch potato variety (the fingerling potato) but also to add a couple of secret nutrient-dense potato-replacement ingredients to reduce the overall glycemic load of this meal.
-If you follow our instructions, your guests (and even your kids!) will be none the wiser that they’re eating a healthier version of this rich, creamy delight.
+We’ve chosen not only to use a lower-starch potato variety (the fingerling potato) but also to add a couple of secret nutrient-containing potato-replacement ingredients to reduce the overall glycemic load of this meal.
+If you follow our instructions, your guests (and even your kids!) will be none the wiser as they’re eating this rich, creamy delight.

 Secret Ingredient #1: Celery Root

 Celery root, also known as celeriac, is actually a cousin of the green celery stalks you’re used to seeing in the produce aisle.
 It’s a bulbous, gnarly (sometimes hairy) root that needs to be peeled before consuming.
-Celeriac also has a low glycemic load of three compared with russet potatoes, which rank at a whopping load of 29.
+Celeriac also has a low glycemic load of three compared with russet potatoes, which rank at 29.
 Making this swap will do wonders for the glycemic load of the whole meal (and likely help your waistline in the process).
-This funky root veggie boasts high levels of vitamins, minerals, and antioxidants (even without the skin), giving this soup recipe a big nutritional boost.
+This funky root veggie boasts vitamins, minerals, and antioxidants (even without the skin), giving this soup recipe a nutritional boost.

 Secret Ingredient #2: Cauliflower

 You’ve likely heard by now that cauliflower serves as a pretty decent stand-in for starches like potatoes and rice.
 (Grocers like Trader Joe’s even sell it already “riced” for you in the freezer section these days.)
-And remember white veggies are still full of nutrients especially cancer-fighting antioxidants!
+And remember white veggies still contain nutrients and antioxidants!
 Cauliflower also blends into a rich, creamy soup base as smooth as silk, which means we don’t need a ton of heavy cream to add depth to our potato soup.

 Be sure to thoroughly wash the roots and leeks to remove all residual dirt.
 Leeks tend to collect dirt at the point where they turn from white to green, so you might want to rinse again once you separate the white from the green.
 Keep the light green parts with the dark for roasting at the end.